Inference Gateway CLI

 # Check configuration

-infer config show
+infer config get

 # Verify gateway status